-The purpose of this day and what it stands for is explained here by Hilary Clinton who says it all at the U.N.
-In all seriousness, the rights and even the safety of women in most of the world and especially in the U.S could indeed use the support of everyone.
-So, support equality and celebrate women for all their contributions to your life and to the world.
+The purpose of this day and what it stands for is explained here by Hilary Clinton, who says it all at the U.N.
+In all seriousness, the rights women and even their safety is still under threat in most of the world including here at home in the U.S. This issue could indeed use the support of everyone, and that includes you and I. So, support equality and celebrate women for all their contributions to your life and to the world.
 And…. call your mother.

 The new Hummingbird update from Google has set the SEO world atwitter.
 Understandably the tweets and the blog posts and the stories are starting to make it look a worse than it actually is for the industry.
 If you have asked yourself what is Google’s play here, what are they up to now?
 All you need to look at is the last paragraph of the Google Hummingbird update blog post.

 “We’ll keep improving Google Search so it does a little bit more of the hard work for you.
 This means giving you the best possible answers, making it easy to have a conversation and helping out before you even have to ask.
 Hopefully, we’ll save you a few minutes of hassle each day.
 So keep asking Google tougher questions—it keeps us on our toes!
 After all, we’re just getting started.”

 Which in regular English speak actually means